 The library was closed between March 16 – June 7 in response to Governor Whitmer’s State of Emergency and related COVID-19 Orders and recommendations for community mitigation of the COVID-19 virus per the CDC, MI Dept of Health and Human Services and the Library of Michigan.
-The library has been reopening in stages with precautions in place, starting with curbside pick-up only on June 8 and transitioning to our current service hours on July 6.
+The library reopened in stages with precautions in place, starting with curbside pick-up only on June 8 and transitioning to the building open at full hours in July.
+On November 19 the library moved back to curbside pick-up only in response to rising rates of COVID-19 infections in our region and related orders and recommendations.

-The library building is open & curbside pick-up is available Monday-Thursday 10am-6pm, Friday 10am-4pm and Saturday 10am-2pm.
-Do your part to Stay Safe to Stay Open.
+When the library building reopens, do your part to Stay Safe to Stay Open.
 Wear a face mask, as required by MI Executive Order, and maintain a 6-foot distance from others while you are inside the library.
 Clean your hands frequently, especially when handling shared items, computers and before & after exchanges.
 The Center for Disease Control recommends using curbside pick-up or choosing digital materials at your library as one of their safety strategies for daily living as we re-engage during the COVID-19 pandemic.
 If you are using extra caution to protect your health, we encourage you to continue using these services.

 How does curbside pick-up work?

 Library patrons will contact the library to request library materials in advance.
 When you arrive at the library, staff will bring your materials to you in your vehicle.
 Here’s how…